AlxHnr/dlaunch-plugins/README.md

 # Dlaunch plugins

 This repository contains various small plugins for [Dlaunch](https://github.com/AlxHnr/Dlaunch).
-You can clone this entire repository to `~/.config/dlaunch/plugins/`.
-But consider that i may write alternative versions of some plugins which may conflict.
-This is why i recommend installing plugins separately.
+If you want to install all of them, you can clone this entire repository to `~/.config/dlaunch/plugins/`.

 Here is a short overview of them: